TomerTzipori/HT_Paper/README.md

 Installation Guide:

 1. Terminal:
- - from the HTproject directory, press right click, then select 'open in terminal'
+ - from the directory of the cloned git repository on your system, press right click, then select 'open in terminal'
- - a terminal should open. to make sure we are in the /HTproject directory, type the 'cwd' command in the terminal and make sure that the output ends with '/HTproject'
+ - a terminal should open. to make sure we are in the /<git project name> directory, type the 'cwd' command in the terminal and make sure that the output ends with '/<git project name>'
  * for the rest of the tutorial we will run commands from this specific terminal session

 2. GIT: